Aisling's articles on HubPages have almost 5 million views. She is grateful for every single reader. Yep, that means

 Snakes as Dream Symbols

-All dream symbols' interpretations ultimately rest upon the dreamer's own personal associations and mythologies, with dream interpretation articles and encyclopedias providing only broad brush strokes to the symbol's general meaning.
-However, generalities are something snake do not abide--they are equally revered and reviled by various cultures and individuals, contributing to their complexity as symbolic creatures within dreams.
+All interpretations of symbolism in dreams ultimately rest upon the dreamer's own personal associations and mythologies; dream interpretation articles and encyclopedias provide only general information about the symbol's general meaning.
+However, generalities don't apply to snakes—they are revered and reviled by various cultures and individuals, contributing to their complexity as symbolic creatures within dreams.

-Provided here are many ideas to help the dreamer find a starting point, positive or negative, about the possible meaning of a snake they recently encountered in their sleep.
+Provided here are some ideas to help the dreamer find a starting point, positive or negative, about the possible meaning of a snake they recently encountered in their sleep.